-Messier eventually observed forty-four comets, of which thirteen were independent discoveries, and twelve carry his name, in recognition of the discovery, so he was an exceptionally successful comet-hunter.
-Nowadays, however, what he is most remembered for is the list of faint fuzzy objects, the Messier Catalog, which he constructed.
+Messier eventually observed forty-four comets, of which thirteen were independent discoveries, and twelve carry his name in recognition of the discovery, so he was an exceptionally successful comet-hunter.
+Nowadays, however, what he is most remembered for is his list of faint fuzzy objects, the Messier Catalog.
 The objects on this list represent the majority of the easily observable dark-sky objects visible from northern latitudes, and include many of the most beautiful objects in the heavens.

 Images of all Messier objects, including some added after Messier's death.
 (Wikimedia, Thierry Lombry)